PinkSwitch/Live-A-Live-Internal-Randomizer/README.txt

     -The character on the seed/setting input uses incorrect graphics when loaded from the boot menu.

 	-Sometimes Robot Accessory values can be overwritten.
 The cause is currently unknown.

+	-During Oersted's final chapter, all bosses will use the same skills as Buriki Daioh if skills are shuffled.

 ---------------------------------------------------------------------------------------------
 Q/A: